 Pediatric nurse practitioners step up to the surging demand for advanced clinical skills while focusing their knowledge toward patients from infancy through young adulthood.
 PNPs in primary care spearhead preventative and management efforts involving this age group and use technology and research to improve care outcomes and population health.

-The mission of the University of Missouri-Columbia’s Sinclair School of Nursing shapes the objectives of the online DNP with a pediatric nurse practitioner-primary care specialization.
+The mission of the University of Missouri’s Sinclair School of Nursing shapes the objectives of the online DNP with a pediatric nurse practitioner-primary care specialization.
 All online DNP programs at their core emphasize the importance of health across populations in Missouri and beyond and the role evidence-based practice, scholarship, diversity, inclusivity and equity play in care quality, outcomes and access.

 All students begin with a general DNP core expanding on the concepts introduced during a BSN or MSN program while infusing principles of leadership and research-backed decisions into the curriculum.
 You’ll:

 - Focus on the delivery of care, especially to underserved populations, by examining the intersection of inquiry, the humanities and the sciences

 - Begin to develop cross-disciplinary leadership skills that allow you to influence care outcomes at individual through population levels

 - Continue exploring nursing technologies for evaluating care delivery in relation to cost and outcomes

 - Understand how diverse scientific data shapes evidence-based care and practice

 - Examine care quality, access, disparities and outcomes from a holistic angle, considering social, economic, cultural and environmental factors